How to Freeze Selected Panes in Excel (4 Suitable Examples)

 freezing top row in excel

-• As you have done that, you will notice a grey line appearing below the first row.
+• You will notice a grey line appearing below the first row.

 top row frozen